rpuntaie/blog/cryptocurrency_as_money.rst

 more mining nodes need to find a way to choose, who contributes the next block with transactions to the chain.

-The first mining node that fulfills the `proof-of-work`_ adds a block to to the longest chain.
+The first mining node that fulfills the proof-of-work, adds a block to to the longest chain.
 The frequency of blocks is controlled by the difficulty.